matt-attack/Jet/README.md

 In order to run your program, navigate your terminal to the directory in which your program resides.
 Then run the command "jet -build".

-Now, there will be an executable named "program.exe" in your project directory.
+Now, there will be an executable named "program.exe" in your project's 'build' directory.
 This program, when executed, will output Hello World! to console.